goauthentik/authentik/website/docs/customize/brands.md

 ## Flows

+You can explicitly select, in your instance's Brand settings, the default flow to use for the following configuratins:

+- Authentication flow
+- Invalidation flow
+- Recovery flow
+- Unenrollment flow
+- User settings flow
+- Device code flow

-authentik picks a default flow by selecting the flow that is configured in the current brand, otherwise any flow that:
+If a default flow is *not* set in the brand, then authentik selects any flow that:

     - matches the required designation
     - comes first sorted by slug
     - is allowed by policies

 This means that if you want to select a default flow based on policy, you can leave the brand default empty.
-To learn more about default flows, refer to our flow documentation.
+To learn more about default flows, refer to our [documentation](../add-secure-apps/flows-stages/flow/examples/default_flows.md).

 ## Branding